beyerh/gmocu/README.md

 ### Backup

-To backup the database it suffices to copy the ```gmocu.db``` SQLite database file located under ```GMOCU.app/Contents/MacOS``` for macOS releases or in the ```gmocu``` folder for Windows/Linux releases.
+To backup the database it suffices to copy the ```gmocu.db``` SQLite database file located in the [GMOCU user data directory](#where-is-all-data-stored).
 The file contains all relevant data.
 It is possible to store the ```gmocu.db``` file at a location which is synced via a cloud service such as Dropbox.
 Then, replace the file in the application folder with a softlink to that file.
 That way, one can work with the same database from different computers.
 Regular backup recommended.

 ### Manual data editing